 1912...After an exhausting two-month trek, Robert Scott reaches the South Pole.

-There he learns that the Norwegian explorer Roald Amundsen preceded him by one
+There he learns that the Norwegian explorer Roald Amundsen beat him to the South

-month.
-Amundsen and Scott had an undeclared race to the South Pole.
+Pole by one month.
+Amundsen and Scott have an undeclared race to the

-Things go smoothly for Amundsen's group, but Scott's men run into problems from
+South Pole.
+Things go smoothly for Amundsen's group, but Scott's men run

-the start.
-They stop to wait out a storm just 11 miles short of returning
+into problems from the start.
+They stop to wait out a storm just eleven miles short of returning

-to their base camp, and they all freeze to death in their tent.
+to their base camp.
+They all freeze to death in their

 first casualties from an air attack.